r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 To use this plugin you will need your own Piwik instance.
 If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) or [Cloud-hosted](http://piwik.org/hosting/).

 As soon as Piwik works, you'll be able to configure WP-Piwik: The Piwik URL is the same URL you use to access your Piwik, e.g. for the demo site: http://demo.piwik.org.
 The auth token is some kind of a secret password, which allows WP-Piwik to get the necessary data from Piwik.
-To get your auth token, log in to Piwik, click at your user name (top right) and click at "API" (left sidebar menu).
+To get your auth token, log in to Piwik, click at the preferences gear icon (top right) and click at "API" (left sidebar menu, near the bottom).

 You can get a more detailed description here: https://piwik.org/blog/2015/05/wordpress-integration-wp-piwik-1-0/